 CMBS Loan Rates: The Basics

-Currently, most CMBS loans vary between 4.30- 5.00%, with exceptions for particularly desirable or particularly risky properties.
-CMBS loan rates are generally based on the U.S. Treasury Index, plus a margin, also known as a spread, which compensates a lender for their risk and provides for their profits.
-Of course, CMBS loans are later securitized and sold to investors, so the spread also provides for their profits.
-As of February 2019, the 10-year U.S. Treasury Rate was 2.652%, so, for instance, if a CMBS loan had a 1.9% spread (which is not unheard of), the borrower’s interest rate would be approximately 4.65%.
+Interest rates for CMBS loans vary by the day, but usually stay within a tight range for most borrowers, with exceptions for particularly desirable or particularly risky properties.
+CMBS loan rates are generally based on the swap rate, plus a margin, also known as a spread, which compensates a lender for their risk and provides for their profits.
+Of course, CMBS loans are later securitized and sold to investors, so the spread also provides for the investors’ profits.

 Factors That Influence CMBS Spreads